SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 n8n (Self-Hosted)

-Best for: Technical teams with privacy requirements.
+Best for: Technical teams with strict data privacy requirements.

 n8n is an open-source platform that can be deployed on-premise.
 In 2025, SAP announced a partnership with n8n to expand its integration ecosystem.